WHERE TO APPLY

 If one of the parties to the marriage does not understand or speak English, they must bring a translator with them.
-Any documents not in English must be translated.
+Any documents not in English must be translated on paper.

 LOCATION AND DATE OF MARRIAGE

-Applicants should be prepared to provide the date of the marriage and the correct spelling of the officiant’s name, as well as his/her business address and phone number.
-The applicants should also know the county name and municipality (city, village or town) where the ceremony will take place.
+Applicants should be prepared to provide the date of the marriage and the correct spelling of the officiant's name, as well as his/her business address and phone number.
+The applicants need to know the county name and municipality (city, village or town) where the ceremony will take place.

-The license fee is $75.00.
-These fees are payable by check, money order, credit card (Mastercard, Discover, American Express and some Visa) or cash on the date of the application.
+The license fee is $85.00, to be paid on the date of application.
 No refunds are given.
 Fees may vary from County to County.
 Payments may be made by cash, check, money order (made payable to Adams

 Marriage License Information Brochure (PDF 15K)